eduvicgar/hzero/README.md

 ## 📌 Upcoming Improvements

-- More parametric hypothesis tests (variance, difference of means, and ratio of variances)
+- Additional parametric hypothesis tests (difference of means and ratio of variances)
 - Non-parametric hypothesis tests such as Pearson’s chi-square and Kolmogorov-Smirnov
-- More automated tests
+- Additional unit tests
-- More documentation and example notebooks
+- Additional documentation and example notebooks